AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>globaltramsformation</summary>
 <p>

-## This class is used for transformation of points or camera to global coordinates.
+## This class is used for transformation of frame(frame points) or camera to global coordinates.
+Its returns especially frame object(baseframe) - see baseframe section or returns transformation matrixes<br>
 It is also used for colorization of points by camera frames.
 Colorization is implemented for camera models Garmin, LabPano and Sony.

-### Getting Started
+### First we are getting Started With Transformations:

 1. To start use constructor of this class:

     - `transformation` - lidar file